Frequently Asked Questions

 We do not have “set swim hours” at Tappen Hill.
 We strive to rotate the dogs out to the pools as often as possible, weather permitting.
 If you are interested in finding out if/when your dog has gone swimming during his/her visit, please mention this to our office staff when you drop off.
 If your dog has never been swimming before, we can gently encourage them to try our shallow pool, but we won’t force your dog to go in the water.
 Not respecting a dog’s apprehension about water is always counter-productive.
 Many times, simply seeing their friends playing in the water is all that it takes.

 What are my transportation options?

 When you are first learning about Tappen Hill, during the process of becoming a client, it is very important that you take the time to come and visit us.
 Being here in person allows you to appreciate what it would feel like to your dog to live with us while you are away.
 If you are comfortable with our facility and feel good about how we care for the dogs, once your dog has been approved for boarding, you may elect to utilize our shuttle service to and from San Francisco and Marin.
-Our shuttle operates Monday through Friday (except for major holidays) and is offered as an option for your convenience.
+Our shuttle operates every day (except major holidays) and is offered as an option for your convenience.

 To learn more about our shuttle service: click here.